txtatech/forthttp/README.md

 Efficiency: The application's core is written in Rust, which offers excellent speed and memory safety.

-## Unconventional Usages and The Reverse Rust Kernel with Its Forth OS
+## Unconventional Usages and The 'Reverse Rust Kernel' with Its Forth-based Operating System.

 The software we've developed has potential beyond the conventional uses discussed earlier.
-It can serve as a starting point for developing a reverse Rust kernel with a Forth OS.
+It can serve as a starting point for developing a reverse Rust kernel with a Forth-based OS.
 Here are some interesting, less conventional use cases:

 1. **A Learning Tool**: By studying how JavaScript is parsed and executed within a Rust environment, and how the Rust kernel interacts with the Forth OS, students and developers can gain a deeper understanding of low-level systems programming, operating systems, and programming languages.